 Moderator: Anne H. Steffensen, Director General and CEO, Danish Shipping

-Panel participants: Carl-Johan Hagman, CEO, Stena Rederi AB, Jessica Sandström, SVP Product Management and Sustainability, Volvo Trucks, and Gustav Leifland, Procurement Analyst, Orkla Group.
+Panel participants: Carl-Johan Hagman, CEO, Stena Rederi AB, Niklas Gustafsson, Head of Public Policy & Regulatory Affairs, Volvo Group and Gustav Leifland, Procurement Analyst, Orkla Group.

 Panel - State of the art technology and maritime fuels today and tomorrow